I’m not the only one who’s read a bunch of books on women’s issues. So has my daughter, although hers was not purely pleasure reading.

 “[T]he feminist worldview is antithetical to love because its focus is solely on women: their needs, their wants, their desires, and their rights.
 Love can’t possibly be sustained with an attitude like that…”

-That wraps up my recommendations for the time being.
+That wraps up my newest recommendations for good books on women’s issues, at least for the time being.
 Of course, I’m working my way through a pretty tall stack of books on my desk right now (hooray for summer!) and will likely share the best picks in a future post, so stay tuned!

 Know any other bookworms who’d enjoy this list?
 I’d be thrilled for you to share it or pin it or send it by email.

-Have you read any great books I shouldn’t miss?
-Tell me about them below.
+Have you read any great books on women’s issues (or any other topic) you think I shouldn’t miss?
+Tell me about them in the comment section below.
 That’s how I learned about Subverted, which is how this whole follow-up post got started.